OpenRefine/OpenRefine/README.md

 Building
 ========
-   -To buld run ant in the folder FAIRifier.
+  - To buld run ant in the folder FAIRifier.
-  -Then run ant in FAIRifier/extensions.
+  - Then run ant in FAIRifier/extensions.
-  -Then run ant in FAIRifier/extensions/grefine-rdf-extension.
+  - Then run ant in FAIRifier/extensions/grefine-rdf-extension.

 Running